This post was updated on Nov 14, 2017.

 History of E. coli Strains

 E. coli are gram-negative, rod shaped bacteria that were named after Dr. Theodor Escherich, the scientist who first described them in 1885.
 E. coli are mainly found in the intestinal tract of animals.
 There are many different naturally occurring strains of E. coli, some of which are deadly to humans.
 The majority of all common, commercial lab strains of E. coli used today are descended from two individual isolates, the K-12 strain and the B strain.
-K-12 was isolated from a patient in 1920 and eventually led to the common lab strains MG1655, which led to DH5alpha and DH10b (also known as TOP10).
+K-12 was isolated from a patient in 1920 and eventually led to the common lab strains MG1655 and its derivatives DH5alpha and DH10b (also known as TOP10).
 The history of B strain is a bit more convoluted due to researchers sharing and renaming samples throughout history.
 It was likely isolated in 1918 but was first referred to as “B strain” in 1942.
-The BL21 strain, (and derivatives) are the most common examples of the E. coli B strain.
+The BL21 strain and derivatives are the most common examples of the E. coli B strain.

 Common E. coli Strains Used in the Lab